For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 - Mixed: Please select this option if multiple types of intervention are used

-- Other: Please select if intervention is different to any listed above.
+- Other: Please select if the intervention is different to any listed above

 The end date of your study should be stated in your study protocol.
 In many cases, it is expected to be the last date that data is collected.
 Please give the anticipated or actual end date for the study in the format dd/mm/yyyy.